khalid-hussain/shaheen/chap22.md

 We are very few in numbers.
 Our resources are limited but turn the pages of your previous history and remember that day when group of a handful of faithfuls, with stones tied to their stomach, obliterated the might of Caesar and Kisra.
-Recall that day when Tariq Bin Ziyad had burned his ship at the shore of Andalus and gave the message to his diehard fighters that the feet of the Muslims are for marching forward not stepping backwards.
+Recall that day when Tariq bin Ziyad had burned his ship at the shore of Andalus and gave the message to his diehard fighters that the feet of the Muslims are for marching forward not stepping backwards.